turingschool/backend-curriculum-site/module3/projects/rails_engine/extensions.md

 type: project
 ---

+## Beginner Extension Learning Goals

+* Continue practicing exposing API endpoints

+Build out the CRUD functionality for Orders

+## Advanced Extension Learning Goals

+* Make API calls using javascript `fetch` calls.
+* Use jQuery to traverse and manipulate the DOM.

-Complete the following stories on the Front End, Rails Driver:
+Below are stories for you to try if you feel confident in the project learning goals.
+Complete the these stories on the Front End, Rails Driver:

 Story 1: